Effective: October 1, 2019

 Your Right to Receive a Paper Copy of This Notice.

 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 You may request that a copy be sent to you by contacting the County of Sonoma Privacy Hotline at (707) 565-5703.
 Please state that you wish to receive a Notice of Privacy Practices and provide your name and mailing address.
-You may obtain a copy of this notice at our website http://sonomacounty.ca.gov/Health/Notice-of-Privacy-Practices/
+You may obtain a copy of this notice from this website (see top of page).

 Your Right to File a Complaint.